Duncan McGuire (musician): Ayers Rock, Windchase and the Southern Star Band

-In June 1973, with two band mates from Friends, he formed Burton McGuire Kennedy, as a jazz fusion trio.
+In June 1973, with two bandmates from Friends, he formed Burton McGuire Kennedy, as a jazz fusion trio.
 In August they were renamed as Ayers Rock when Jimmy Doyle (ex-King Harvest guitarist, vocalist) joined.
 In October they recruited Col Loughnan on saxophone, flute, vocals, and piano (the Crescents, the Delltones, Kala) and by December they issued their debut single, "Rock'n'Roll Fight (Going On)", on Mushroom Records.
 Burton was replaced by Chris Brown (ex-Python Lee Jackson, Kala) on guitar and vocals in March 1974.
 The group released their debut album, Big Red Rock, in November, which peaked at No. 32 on the Australian Kent Music Report Albums Chart.
 McGuire had written three tracks for the album, including a re-worked version of "Lady Montego" (1974), which was also their next single.
 At this time, journalists referred to McGuire's nickname as "The Wizard".
 Tony Catterall of The Canberra Times caught their performance in October 1975 as they previewed material for a subsequent album, which "showed an improvement" over their previous work and noted that "McGuire's bass was always rock-solid but ready to fly at a moment's notice".

 McGuire remained with Ayers Rock until August 1976 leaving after their second album, Beyond (April), and their second tour of the United States (June–July).
 McGuire was replaced by John Young on bass guitar.
 In January 1977 McGuire briefly joined Windchase with Mario Millo on lead guitar, mandolin, and lead vocals; and Toivo Pilt on keyboards and guitar (both ex-Sebastian Hardie); and Doug Bligh on drums.
 As a member Windchase, McGuire helped to finish their debut album, Symphinity, which was issued in June; however he had already left before it appeared.
-From 1977 to 1980 McGuire joined Parkinson and Kennedy in the Southern Star Band which also had Tommy Emmanuel on guitar.
-Other members of the Southern Star Band were Frank Esler-Smith, Jim Gannon, and Keith Kirwan.
+From 1977 to 1980 McGuire joined Parkinson and Kennedy in the Southern Star Band which also had Tommy Emmanuel on guitar and Frank Esler-Smith on keyboards.
+Other occasional members of the Southern Star Band were Frank Jim Gannon, and Keith Kirwan.